-With the LDP commanding a solid legislative majority, the race's winner is certain to win a parliamentary vote on September 16 and be named the country's next prime minister.
+Thanks to the LDP's solid legislative majority, the race's winner is certain to win a parliamentary vote on September 16 and be named the country's next prime minister.

-The LDP race began after Abe, modern Japan's longest-serving premier, abruptly announced in late August that he would resign for health reasons.
+The LDP race began after Abe, Japan's longest-serving premier, abruptly announced late August that he would resign for health reasons.

-There is now speculation that the new leader may also call a snap election to shore up public support.
+There is now speculation that the next prime minister may quickly call a snap election to shore up public support.

-On Tuesday morning, representatives for Suga and his rivals -- former defense minister Shigeru Ishiba and party policy chief Fumio Kishida -- formally registered their candidacies.
+Representatives for Suga and his rivals -- former defense minister Shigeru Ishiba and party policy chief Fumio Kishida -- formally registered their candidacies on Tuesday morning.

 Whoever takes the top office will face a raft of challenges -- from the coronavirus pandemic and a tanking economy to ensuring the postponed Tokyo Olympic Games can go ahead.

-None of the three candidates is seen as offering a policy platform that would differ significantly from Abe's, with Suga explicitly saying he plans to carry forward the outgoing prime minister's programs.
+None of the three candidates is seen as offering a policy platform that would differ significantly from Abe's.

 Former banker Ishiba, 63, is popular with the electorate and consistently topped polls before Abe's resignation.